raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>17</td>
     <td>Manned Orbital Docking (Orbit)</td>
     <td>A Manned Docking test that launches only the spacecraft.
+DM gains 10% Safety on successes, 5% on failures.
 There must be a DM already in orbit from a mission launched this turn or last.</td>
   </tr>
   <tr>
     <td>18</td>